codingquark/llm-prompt-manager/README.md

 - **📊 Export/Import**: Backup and restore your prompts as JSON files
 - **📱 Responsive Design**: Works perfectly on desktop and mobile devices
 - **🎨 Modern UI**: Clean, professional interface built with Tailwind CSS
+- **📚 Version History**: Track and restore previous versions of your prompts
+- **📝 Change Tracking**: Document reasons for prompt changes
+- **🎯 Enhanced AI Analysis**: Detailed prompt analysis with readability scoring and token estimation

 ### 🧠 AI Suggestions Feature